Interactive Evolution of Camouflage

 cohort of 10 prey on serpentine

-Screen shot of interactive evolution session using the “serpentine” environment.
+Screen capture of interactive evolution session with the “serpentine” environment.
 A cohort of ten evolved camouflage textures are displayed overlaid on the background image (a photograph of polished stone).

 The paper failed to specify a significant parameter: the size of evolved prey.
 The circular prey were 100 pixels in diameter.
 The “thumbnail” images of individual prey (top of this page) show a 200 by 200 pixel rectangle of the background image with a 100 pixel diameter prey centered on it.